-This Plan recommends restrictions on the implementation of additional travel or turn lanes until safety and personthroughput investments can be demonstrated.
+This Plan recommends restrictions on the implementation of additional travel or turn lanes until safety, personthroughput, and progress toward the Sector Plan's NADMS goals can be demonstrated.
 The introduction of additional travel and turning lanes widens crossings for pedestrians.
 Even in instances where crossing times are adjusted, the fact remains that additional lanes result in more conflict points for pedestrians.
 Research on induced demand suggests that adding new travel and turning lanes adds more traffic onto a road network over time, and leads to longer crossing distances for pedestrians, with potential for crashes with higher percentages of severe injury and death.